OSGeo/gdal/doc/source/programs/gdal_raster_stack.rst

       --srcnodata <SRCNODATA>                              Set nodata values for input bands.
 [1.. values] --dstnodata <VRTNODATA>                              Set nodata values at the destination band level.
 [1.. values] --hidenodata                                         Makes the destination band not report the NoData.
-      --addalpha                                           Adds an alpha mask band to the destination when the source raster have none.

 Description
 -----------

-This program builds a mosaic of a list of input GDAL datasets, that can be either a virtual mosaic in the :ref:`VRT (Virtual Dataset) <raster.vrt>` format, or in a more conventional raster format such as GeoTIFF.
+This program combine together input bands from GDAL datasets into a dataset, that can be either a virtual stack in the :ref:`VRT (Virtual Dataset) <raster.vrt>` format, or in a more conventional raster format such as GeoTIFF.

+All bands of each input file are added as separate output bands, unless :option:`-b` is specified to select a subset of them.

 The list of input GDAL datasets can be specified at the end of the command line or put in a text file (one filename per line) for very long lists.
 Wildcards '*', '?' or '['] of :cpp:func:`VSIGlob` can be used, even on files located on network file systems such as /vsis3/, /vsigs/, /vsiaz/, etc.

-:program:`gdal raster mosaic` does some checks to ensure that all files that will be put in the resulting file have similar characteristics: number of bands, projection, color interpretation, etc. If not, files that do not match the common characteristics will be skipped.

-If the inputs spatially overlap, the order of the input list is used to determine priority.
-Files that are listed at the end are the ones from which the content will be fetched.
-Note that nodata will be taken into account to potentially fetch data from lower-priority datasets, but currently, alpha channel is not taken into account to do alpha compositing (so a source with alpha=0 appearing on top of another source will override its content).
-This might be changed in later versions.

 The following options are available: